alexlya/C-Notes/notes.md

 ASP.NET Core application initially starts as a Console application.

 .NET 6 removed `Startup.cs` file.
 Put necessary contents inside `Program.cs` file.

+## `launchSettings.json`

+This file is only needed in local machine.
+It is not needed to publish this file to production environments.
+Settings that you want to be publish need to be stored in `appsettings.json` file.